 This is a significantly lesser amount of food items, and it explains why the stores are smaller, why the selection is limited and why you can’t necessarily get EVERYTHING on your list from Trader Joe’s.

-If you want to shop at Trader Joe’s, keep in mind that you might have to make a second stop at a traditional grocery store or Walmart to get everything on your list.
+If you want to shop at this store, keep in mind that you might have to make a second stop at a traditional grocery store or Walmart to get everything on your list.
 Here’s a list of many of the staples that I buy there and how much they cost.
-Even if I have to grab a few things somewhere else, I can cover a lot of ground at Trader Joe’s.
+Even if I have to grab a few things somewhere else, I can cover a lot of ground.

 That doesn’t mean Trader Joe’s doesn’t carry brand names, because they do.
 Here are just a few of the national brands I’ve seen:

 - Barbara’s Products